 Effect of Withholding Requirements.
 Withholding requirements generally applicable to distributions from us will apply to all amounts treated as distributions pursuant to the DRIP.
-See "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-U.S. Shareholders-Generally" and "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-Non-U.S. Shareholders-Generally" for discussion of the withholding requirements that apply to other distributions that we pay.
+See "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-U.S. Shareholders-Generally" and "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-U.S. Shareholders-Generally" and "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-U.S. Shareholders-Generally" and "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-Generally" for discussion of the withholding requirements that apply to other distributions that we pay.
 All withholding amounts will be withheld from distributions before the distributions are reinvested under the DRIP.
 Therefore, if a U.S. shareholder is subject to withholding, distributions which would otherwise be available for reinvestment under the DRIP will be reduced by the withholding amount.